An Evening with Southern Writers

 Evening of June 5, 2018

-Sponsored by The WAC Clearinghouse, Mike Palmquist, and Fountainhead Press, WAC-GO invites all conference goers to attend this cocktail hour after sessions close on Tuesday.
+Sponsored by The WAC Clearinghouse, Mike Palmquist, Fountainhead Press, and Bedford/St. Martin’s, WAC-GO invites all conference goers to attend this cocktail hour after sessions close on Tuesday.
 WAC-GO especially encourages established scholar-practitioners to meet, mix, and mingle with graduate students and take advantage of this opportunity to connect across generations.
 Complimentary beverages will be provided.